-The new approach to WIP and variance calculation is only available in SAP S/4HANA Cloud and shows SAP’s continued work to simplify business processes and remove tasks from the period close.
-It is planned to deliver the new approach in SAP S/4HANA with release OP2022 in combination with the business function for universal parallel accounting.
+The new approach to WIP and variance calculation is available in SAP S/4HANA Cloud from CE2015 (for all customers) and in SAP S/4HANA from OP2022 for greenfield customers in combination with the business function for Universal Parallel Accounting.
+The approach shows SAP’s continued work to simplify business processes and remove tasks from the period close.

 You can find more information on the cloud approach in these two posts together with advice on how to move from the traditional to the event-based approach.

 If you are new to the topic, you may also find the information in my book helpful.